 The Oaks was founded in 1996 by four families convinced that cooperative, structured, Christian education, based on the Trivium model, would best serve their children and honor God.
 Bruce Williams was the founding Headmaster and led for 18 years.

-Charlie Dowers is the current Headmaster, working alongside Ken Trotter (Dead of Logic & Rhetoric Schools) and Corey McEachran (Dean of Grammar School) to maintain the original mission while casting vision for years to come.
+Charlie Dowers is the current Headmaster, working alongside Ken Trotter (Dean of Logic & Rhetoric Schools) and Corey McEachran (Dean of Grammar School) to maintain the original mission while casting vision for years to come.

 The Oaks Board of Directors relies on the Carver Governance Model, defining school mission, values, goals, and strategy while delegating flexible authority to the Headmaster to carry out these objectives.
 Current Board members include Travis Harken (President), Merrill Miller, Shawn Van Horn, Joe Cvancara, and Rodney Kleyn.